Chapter 3:

 “I see…” she finally said, “so that’s how it is…”

-She reaches over and grabs me by the shoulders, before forcing my body to look away towards the invisible horizon in the distance.
+She reached over and grabbed me by the shoulders before forcing my body to look away towards the invisible horizon in the distance.

-“Look,” she says next to my ears, “look and see the people around you.”
+“Look,” she said next to my ear.
+“Look and see the people around you.”

 I looked around the place, observing how each of them moved, and watching as some of them climbed into the location that Emuru had called a ‘bus’.